scrapfly/scrapfly-scrapers/README.md

 </details>

-For the full guide, refer to our blog article
+For the full guide, refer to our blog article [How to Scrape G2 Company Data and Reviews](https://scrapfly.io/blog/how-to-scrape-g2-company-data-and-reviews/)

 ### Walmart